 2.1 Information We Collect From You

-We may collect and process the following data about you (for the purpose of this section 2 (“Information We Collect”) ‘you’ shall include any person visiting our website, a company applying for credit card acquiring services, its directors and its beneficial owners):
+We may collect and process the following data about you (for the purpose of this section 2 (“Information We Collect”) ‘you’ shall include any person visiting our website, a company applying for payments and/or credit card acquiring services, its directors and its beneficial owners):

 2.2 Information We Collect from Third Parties about You